luizfnunes/laravel-site-games/README.md

 # Laravel: Site of Games
-A project writing in laravel framework using bulma css in frontend to practice programming.
+A project written in php using the laravel framework on the backend and bulma css on the frontend.
+The main objective is to practice programming using these technologies.

 # Images
 ## Index Page